scicafe/scicafe.github.io/_posts/2020-05-12-Guide-to-Quantization-and-Quantization-Aware-Training-using-the-TensorFlow-Model-Optimization-Toolkit.md

 Let's get started!

-## Now let us get started: Setup and Installation
+### Setup and Installation

-First, we will need to install some packages.
 We will uninstall `tensorflow` and `tensorflow-gpu`.
 Instead, we will use the nightly version of TensorFlow ([issue](https://github.com/tensorflow/model-optimization/issues/368)).
 We also need to install the TFMOT package.

 ```python